Sports news feed: Gisdol sacked by Cologne | DW | 12.04.2021

-With relegation looking increasingly likely, Cologne have sacked coach Markus Gisdol, with Friedhelm Funkel rumored to be his replacement.
+Relegation-threatened Cologne have moved quickly to replace Markus Gisdol with Friedhelm Funkel in an effort to stay in the Bundesliga.
 In golf, Hideki Matsuyama has become the first Japanese man to win a major.

+About 12 hours after confirming Markus Gisdol's departure, Cologne have announced the Friedhelm Funkel will become their new head coach.

+The former Fortuna Düsseldorf coach will be returning for a second spell in the Cologne dugout after a stint between February 2002 and October 2003.
+Funkel has signed a deal for the remaining six games of the season, with Cologne three points from safety.

 Bundesliga club Cologne have parted ways with coach Markus Gisdol in the wake of their 3-2 defeat at the hands of Mainz on Sunday.